bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 placed, these can be listed in the template values (for example for "template positions" computed on a sphere).
 SNIRF contains arrays for both the 3D and 2D locations of data.
-The BIDS format MUST store the 3D locations if available, and only the 2D locations if 3D positions are unavailable.
-The storage of 2D locations would be indicated by the z field containing an `n/a` value.
+In BIDS the `*_optodes.tsv` file MUST contain the 3D locations.
+Only in case 3D positions are unavailable the 2D locations should be used, setting the z field to an `n/a` value.

 The following columns MUST be present: